Raisin Bread Crostini

 2. Using a sharp paring knife, cut the tops and bottoms off the orange.
 Stand oranges up and slice to remove the peel and membrane.
 Then, slice oranges crosswise into thin wheels.

 3. Arrange the orange on top of the arugula, overlapping the slices slightly.
 Then layer on the fennel slices.
-Scatter the pea shoots on top of the salad.
+Scatter the onion slices on top of the salad.

 Ingredients: